 Cons: It could be too beastly for some.

-From the artisans at Shun, this 12-inch cleaver is another gargantuan knife suited to heavy-duty tasks.
+This 7-inch meat cleaver is another stellar knife suited to heavy-duty kitchen tasks.
 It has plenty of weight and thickness behind the cutting edge to power through large cuts and dense bones with ease.
-The 6-inch blade is forged from a single billet of high-carbon stainless steel and is as strong as it is sharp.
+The blade is forged from a single billet of stainless steel and is as strong as it is sharp.
 The cleaver is fitted with a durable pakkawood handle, which is not only elegant but also non-slip to provide a comfortable, secure grip while chopping.

 Pros: The cleaver re-sharpens easily when needed.